 While cleaning leather car seats is similar to maintaining cloth seats, there are a few important differences.
 While leather can be good at repelling stains, it can also be delicate and prone to abrasions, so you will want to be especially gentle when vacuuming it with a plastic nozzle.
 Another difference is that you’ll need to use a specific leather upholstery cleaner, which could be a cream rather than a spray or shampoo.

 Follow the directions on the product and once it has been applied and left to work its magic, lightly rub the treated area of the seat with a clean microfibre towel.
 You should be able to see the leather becoming brighter and less shiny, because clean leather is typically matte in appearance.
 As above, observe the transfer of dirt onto your towel until you're satisfied it’s a job well done.

 How to dry clean car seats

 Once you've finished cleaning the car seats with upholstery cleaner and a microfibre towel, they should only be slightly damp to the touch.
-Most products recommend being left to dry naturally, so always plan to clean your seats when you aren’t planning any journeys, or can use another vehicle or method of transport.
+Most products recommend being left to dry naturally, so it’s best to clean your seats on a day when you aren’t planning on using the car.

 It’s best to clean upholstery early in the day, when the weather is mild and there’s no rain forecast.
-If there’s no risk of theft and you can keep an eye on the car, it can be helpful to leave your windows open a crack; to prevent moisture from being trapped inside the car.
+If there’s no risk of theft and you can keep an eye on the car, it can be helpful to leave your windows open slightly to allow moisture to escape.